 I know Amsterdam is popular for city breaks and short visits, especially in Europe, so I wanted to create an itinerary of my favorite highlights.
 This specific itinerary is enough to cover a weekend or 2 days in Amsterdam.

-But, first, let’s tackle (of course) the most pressing question.
+But, first, let’s tackle (of course) the most important tips to make your short Amsterdam trip worthwhile.

 Is 2 Days in Amsterdam Enough Time?